matloff/cdparcoord/README.md

 <img src="vignettes/PE2.png" alt="n1" width="800"/>

-Again, there is a range for each occupation.
+As noted, there is a range for each occupation.
 However, looking at the more-frequent lines, occupation 102 seems to rather lucrative (and possibly 140 and 141).
 And if so, that seems to be bad news for the women, as occupation 102 seems more populated by men.
-On the other hand, this might help explain the high-end salary gap found above.
+On the other hand, this might help explain the high-end salary gender gap found above.
 Another possible piece of evidence in this direction is that the graph seems to say the men tend to have higher levels of education.